 How to get here

-There are two parking spaces for blue badge holders at the Museum’s garden entrance, accessed via Upper Paul Street which runs beside the Museum from Queen Street.
+- There are two parking spaces for blue badge holders at the Museum’s garden entrance, accessed via Upper Paul Street which runs beside the Museum from Queen Street.
 These spaces can only be used by permit holders; call 01392 265960 during opening hours to book your free temporary permit.

-Parking for motorists with disabilities is free in Exeter City Council car parks (except Guildhall and Mary Arches), provided a valid blue badge is displayed.
+- Parking for motorists with disabilities is free in Exeter City Council car parks (except Guildhall and Mary Arches), provided a valid blue badge is displayed.
 Wide parking bays are available for disabled motorists in most car parks.

 - St David’s Station is a 15 minute walk or short bus or taxi ride away.

 Bus and coach

 Most city buses stop in the High Street or Queen Street.
 The main bus station is on Paris Street.
 The nearest drop-off point for coaches is in Queen Street outside Central station.

 There are bike racks for public use next to Exeter Phoenix.